joomlatools/joomlatools-console-capistrano/README.md

 Joomla Console - Capistrano Plugin
 ===============================

-This is a simple wrapper command for Capistrano projects used in conjuction with the  Joomlatools [Joomla Console](https://github.com/joomlatools/joomla-console).
+This is a simple wrapper command for Capistrano projects used in conjuction with the [Joomlatools Console](https://github.com/joomlatools/joomla-console).

 The plugin adds a `capistrano:deploy` command which you can use to quickly deploy any previously configured project to your servers.